department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-cap-to-outstation.md

 ---
-name: Runbook - VBA Facility name change
+name: Runbook - Vet Center CAP becomes an Outstation
-about: Steps for updating names and URLs
+about: Steps for upgrading a CAP to an Outstation
-title: 'VBA Facility name change: <insert_name>'
+title: 'Vet Center CAP beomces an Outstation: <insert_name_of_facility>'
 labels: Change request
 assignees: ''